 -If There Are Impurities, It Will Be Multi-Spot.

 In actual synthetic research, only the target compound is rarely produced.
 Other compounds are often synthesized together as impurities.

 It is common for multiple spots to be detected when exposed to UV light.
 In such cases, the target compound or impurity is determined by the light or dark color of the spots.

-Or, if there are several dark spots, each compound must be separated by column chromatography or other means to determine which is the target compound.
+Or, if there are several dark spots, each compound needs to be separated by column chromatography to find out which one is the target compound.

 Other Methods Such As Ninhydrin Reaction and Baking Are also Possible

 However, not all compounds have a conjugated structure.
-There are many compounds that do not have a conjugated structure, such as benzene rings.
-In some cases, compounds that do not have a conjugated structure can react with each other in an organic synthesis.
-In such cases, the compounds cannot be identified by exposing them to UV light.
+There are many compounds that do not have a conjugated structure.
+There are also cases of organic synthesis reactions between compounds that do not have conjugated structures.
+In such cases, the compounds cannot be identified by UV light.

-So we try other methods.
+So other methods can be tried.
 For example, the ninhydrin reaction is known to work.
 If the compound has an amino acid, the color of the compound will change when the TLC is immersed in ninhydrin.
 In the ninhydrin reaction, the compound with the amino acid turns purple.